cityssm/accessibility-toolbox/basicAccessibilityChecklist/README.md

 A tool like [Who Can Use](https://www.whocanuse.com) can help test combinations and simulate what they may look like for users with different types of colour blindness.

+💡 Keep in mind text that appears over images or multicolour backgrounds.